Secrets to Why You Should Ask Yourself, ‘How Are You?’

 Diagnose Your Emotions and Thoughts

 External factors may play a part in the state of the internal systems, but this is not currently the point.
 The point is, how are you?
-The point is knowing your state of being, and if it’s undesirable, acknowledging that as the first step to being well.
+The point is knowing our state of being, and if it’s undesirable, acknowledging that as the first step to being well.

 Have Follow Up Questions